-The prime minister mentioned the possibility of offering Greek citizenship to an elite class of millionaire investors during his May 2013 trip to China, but similar promises have been made in the past and never kept.
+The prime minister mentioned the possibility of offering Greek citizenship to an elite class of millionaire investors during his May 2013 trip to China, but nothing was done and similar promises have been made in the past and never kept.

 You CANNOT get Greek citizenship by buying a home or owning a business.
-Beware of lawyers using misleading information to promote services and lure clients.
+Beware of lawyers and real estate websites using misleading information to promote services and lure clients.

 Marrying for Greek citizenship

 Citizenship is not transferable, so it is not possible to acquire Greek nationality/citizenship and a Greek passport by marriage alone to a Greek citizen.
 The wife or husband must claim Greek citizenship by being of Greek origin or live in Greece for many years and go through the naturalization process described in ‘By Naturalization’ from the first section above.